darrenks/nibbles/docs/tutorial_ancillary.md

 $EndSolution

+### Practical Tricks

+The best way to get the first element of a list actually relies on laziness, and that is doing a foldr1 and just returning the element.

+	/,^10 100 $
+$Output
+	1

+Of course this trick doesn't require laziness to return the right result, but in that example, it does if you want your program to actually finish.
+A similar trick can be used to get the last element of a list (by using `@` instead of `$`).
+But this will not be lazy, nor could any operation on a simple cons style list.

 ## Output

 So far we've just been printing a single value or string.
 But if your program returns a list it is printed with newlines between each element.
 And if it is a list of lists then spaces between those inner elements.
 Example: